3 simple steps to lose weight as fast as possible. Read now

 Raw eggs have many of the same nutritional benefits as cooked eggs.

-However, protein absorption may be lower from raw eggs, and biotin uptake may be prevented.
+However, protein absorption may be lower from raw eggs, and biotin uptake may be inhibited.

-Most concerning is the risk of raw eggs being contaminated with bacteria leading to the potential contraction of a Salmonella infection.
+Most concerning is the risk of raw eggs being contaminated with bacteria that can lead to Salmonella infection.
 Buying pasteurized eggs will lower your risk of infection.

 Share this article: Facebook Pinterest WhatsApp Twitter / X Email